-Musim Mas receives supply from ten suppliers operating in the Singkil-Bengkung area of Aceh, and we recognise proximity to the Rawa Singkil Wildlife Reserve and the Singkil-Bengkung area.
+Musim Mas receives supply from ten suppliers operating in the Singkil-Bengkung area of Aceh, and we recognise the negative impacts and risks that may arise given their proximity to the Rawa Singkil Wildlife Reserve and the Leuser ecosystem.
+Over the years, the Rainforest Action Network (RAN) has reported extensively on the Leuser Ecosystem and has recently focused specifically on the Singkil-Bengkung area.
 RAN published a report covering illegal activity in peat forests being developed to produce fruit in the Rawa Singkil Wildlife Reserve.
 This was followed up by several articles that alleged global brands were still sourcing palm oil acquired through deforestation of rainforests, and that unresolved conflicts between local communities and palm oil plantation operators persisted in the Singkil-Bengkung region.
 The report lists Musim Mas as one of the refiners sourcing from mills in this area.

 Musim Mas shares RAN's concerns for the Leuser ecosystem and the Rawa Singkil Reserve.
-In recent years, we have engaged with our suppliers to increase their awareness further engagement to improve practices and remedy past wrongs.
-The need for higher traceability in risk areas has been a central part of our discussions and we have proposed solutions to address traceability and deforestation
+In recent years, we have engaged with our suppliers to increase their awareness of the issues, and to exclude irresponsible actors from our supply chain.
+Exclusion is a last resort, as it prevents further engagement to improve practices and remedy past wrongs.
+The need for higher traceability in risk areas has been a central part of our discussions and we have proposed solutions to address traceability and deforestation challenges at large.